Funding for more engineering students

 The Institute of Professional Engineers says fewer than 2000 students every year graduate with engineering degrees and that needs to lift to 2750 a year to have an economy led by innovation.

-Next story in National: NZ to send 30 vets to Korean War anniversary
+Next story in New Zealand: NZ to send 30 vets to Korean War anniversary

 Copyright © 2012, Radio New Zealand